EFFECTIVE OCTOBER 1, 2023

 Transfer of information

-Depending on your location, data transfers may involve transferring and storing your information in a country other than your own.
-You are entitled to learn about the legal basis of information transfers to a country outside the European Union or to any international organization governed by public international law or set up by two or more countries, such as the UN, and about the security measures taken by us to safeguard your information.
+Depending on your location, data transfers may involve transferring and storing your Personal Information in a country other than your own.
+When we transfer your Personal Information, we make sure that we take steps to safeguard your information.
 If any such transfer takes place, you can find out more by checking the relevant sections of this Policy or inquire with us using the information provided in the contact section.

 The right to object to processing

-Where Personal Information is processed for the public interest, in the exercise of an official authority vested in us or for the purposes of the legitimate interests pursued by us, you may object to such processing by providing a ground related to your particular situation to justify the objection.
-You must know that, however, should your Personal Information be processed for direct marketing purposes, you can object to that processing at any time without providing any justification.
-To learn whether we are processing Personal Information for direct marketing purposes, you may refer to the relevant sections of this document.
+Where we process your Personal Information for direct marketing purposes, you can object to that processing at any time without providing any justification.
+To learn whether we are processing Personal Information for direct marketing purposes, you may refer to the relevant sections of this Policy.

 – You have the right to request that we correct any Personal Information you believe is inaccurate.
 You also have the right to request us to complete the Personal Information you believe is incomplete.

-– You have the right to request the erase your Personal Information under certain conditions of this Policy.
+– You have the right to request the erasure of your Personal Information under certain conditions of this Policy.

 – You have the right to object to our processing of your Personal Information.